chloetychang/todo_app_vanilla/README.md

 ## Basic requirements for this todo app:
 - Ability to create a new task (Done!!)
 - Ability to mark a task as completed (Done!!
-Though not too clear - something to improve on as a personal project?)
+Though not a clear feature - something to improve on as a personal project?)
 - Ability to delete a task (Done!!)

 ## Adding extra flair: